markdwags/Razor/help/docs/help/options.md

 * **Show text target indicator**
     - When checked, a simple text indicator above the target's head will appear

+### Smart Targeting

+Smart Targeting enables Razor to use beneficial or harmful spells according to your previous actions.

+For example, in battle if you cast Energy Bolt (a harmful spell) at an enemy and Greater Heal (a beneficial spell) at a friend, Razor will remember the last targets for each spell type.
+The next time you cast a harmful spell with `Last Target`, Razor will target the enemy even if you just casted Greater Heal on your friend with last target without requiring you to set a new target.

+!!! tip "Smart Targeting Hot Keys"
+    You can set your `Harmful` and `Beneficial` target manually by using `Set Last Target (Beneficial)` or `Set Last Target (Harmful)`.

 * **Use smart last target**
-    - When this box is checked, Razor will use beneficial and harmful spells according to your previous actions.
-For example, in battle if you cast Energy Bolt (a harmful spell) at an enemy and Greater Heal (a beneficial spell) at a friend, Razor will remember the last targets for each spell type.
-The next time you cast a harmful spell with last target, Razor will target the enemy even if you just casted Greater Heal on your friend with last target.
+    - Enables smart targeting
 * **'Next/Prev Friend' sets beneficial only**
-    - Using Next/Prev Friend will only set the beneficial target.
+    - Using Next/Prev Friend will only set the beneficial target (this option works in conjunction with the [Friends tab](friends.md))
 * **'Next/Prev Friendly' sets beneficial only**
     - Using Next/Prev Friendly will only set the beneficial target.
 * **'Next/Prev Non-Friendly' harmful only**
-    - Using Next/Prev Friend will only set the harmful target.
+    - Using Next/Prev Friendly will only set the harmful target.

 ## Additional Options